RTradeLtd/TxPB/doc/CONFIGURATION.md

 # Configuration File Documentation

 TemporalX configuration is done through a yaml file, while the command line tool `tex-cli` has a commad `tex-cli config` that can be used to generate default configuration files.
+There is no required location of the config file.
+By default `tex-cli` looks for a file named `config.yml` in the current directory, but this can be changed by specifying the `--config` or `--cfg` CLI flag.

 ## Table Of Contents